Habitat: Kafkares & Sarakina, on the road to Palios.

 Dactylorhiza romana, Palios. © JvL 16-03-2012 #104

 On the other side of the sea, in Turkey, just a few kilometres away, there are at least 12 species of Dactylorhiza growing (KREUTZ 1998).
 Oddly enough there are not many or even no Dactylorhiza left on Rhodes and Karpathos, but Crete still has them (KRETZSCHMAR 2004).
 The Roman Cuckoo Flower grows in abundance on Cyprus, but only the yellow variation (KREUTZ 2002).
 SALIARIS and DELFORGE discovered in 2007 (Natural. belges 88, Orchid.
 20) that Dactylorhiza romana was present on Psara (the island on the north-west side of Chios) and/or Inousses (the island on the north-east coast, between Chios and Turkey) but absent on Chios itself KARATZAS (2008) produced on Lesvos 7 habitats for Dactylorhiza romana and a ‘White Roman’ (albiflora) variation in the south hills on the Gulf of Gera.

-BOTTOM-LINE: I think that splitting up Dactylorhiza romana into varieties according to colour is not opportune because all those colour variations are actually a characteristic of those Roman ‘Cuckoo’ Orchids; red, pink, yellow and white or two colours in the same flower, thus: ‘bicolor’.
+BOTTOM-LINE: I think that splitting up Dactylorhiza romana into varieties according to their ‘true colours’ is not opportune because all those colour variations are actually a characteristic of the Roman ‘Cuckoo’ Orchids; red, pink, yellow and white or two colours in the same flower: ‘bicolor’.
 So the ‘Romans’ are still on Lesvos, not only around Palios but for instance also above Mixou (Mychos) in the south of the island, above Klapados (Lafionas) in the north and high on the Prof. Ilias above Parakila in the west.

 Jan van Lent, Lesvos, 20-03-2012.